 Providing memorable experiences to fans and customers makes your brand genuine to engage with.
 Those experiences don't have to be all in person, but they don't have to be all virtual either.
 Here's how you can build out experiential programs as a major piece of your overall marketing strategy.
 The successful marketing focus in the long run will be built sustainably and thoughtfully.

-Consider the $5 million brands were spending for 30 seconds of air time at the Super Bowl.
+Consider the $7 million brands spent for 30 seconds of air time at the Super Bowl last month.
 That is in addition to the production costs of the ad, fees, etc. While the reach is massive, how meaningful is that reach and how engaging is it?

 Let's now look into the 4 major pillars of value in the sports marketing world.